HillaryDanan/abstraction-intelligence/papers/prediction_requires_abstraction.md

 This paper directly addresses this challenge.
 We argue that prediction, despite its explanatory power, cannot be the primitive operation of cognition because prediction *presupposes* the representational content that abstraction provides.
 Our argument proceeds as follows:

 1. **The content requirement**: Prediction requires something to predict—representational content with semantic structure.
-2. **The composition requirement**: Predictions combine representations (event + futurity), requiring compositional capacity.
+2. **The composition requirement**: Predictions combine representations (event + futurity), requiring compositional capacity—the signature feature that distinguishes abstraction from mere compression (see Paper 2).
 3. **The priority claim**: Abstraction is the operation that creates representational content; prediction operates on that content.
+Abstraction is constrained as a specific operation distinct from both input and downstream operations (see Paper 3)—and prediction is a downstream operation.
 4. **The co-constitution response**: Even if abstraction and prediction are developmentally intertwined, abstraction retains explanatory priority.

 We acknowledge throughout what is established finding versus working hypothesis, and we derive predictions that would falsify our position.